Tam Đảo National Park: Fauna

 Eleven of these species are endemic to Tam Dao National Park including the snake species Amphiesma angeli and Boiga multitempolaris, three amphibians including Paramesotriton deloustali; five bird species, four reptiles and one species of amphibian are endemic to Vietnam.
 Guide books report that some of this bio-diversity can be seen in the restaurants which have been known to serve endangered species.

 Among the many species of insects; at least 22 species are endemic to northern Vietnam, with the Orthopteran genera Tamdaora and Tamdaotettix and various species named after the Park, including: the planthopper Maculergithus tamdao, the grasshopper Caryanda tamdaoensis, the cricket Metriogryllacris tamdao and the moth Fansipaniana tamdaoensis.

 Tourism

 There are two sites for tourists in the park.
 The first is Tam Đảo town which was established in 1907.
 Tam Đảo is nestled in a valley covering only 3 km^{2}.
 There now remain a stone church, some villas and palaces built by French colonists.
 It has Thac Bac (The Silver Fall), Rung Rinh peak and Tam Đảo 2, a remnant of another resort built many years ago.

 The second tourist location is Tay Thien site.
 It includes Tay Thien Quoc Mau Temple (literally The "Temple of West Heaven National Mother") and many pagodas.
 Along with Thien Vien Truc Lam (literally: "Dhyana Palace in Bamboo Forest") in Da Lat and Yen Tu, Thien Vien Truc Lam Tay Thien is a center of Vietnamese Buddhism.
+Asiatic black bears (moon bears) rescued from the bile-harvesting industry may be observed in the park after being rehabilitated and released into forest habitats by the Vietnam Bear Rescue Centre.